 KLP hedges its global fixed income and property portfolios against currency fluctuations.
-The hedging rate for global equities in developed markets is around 60 per cent, while shares in emerging markets are not hedged.
-No significant changes are expected in 2023.
-The Company will therefore continue to have little exchange rate risk across all portfolios.
+The hedging rate for global equities in developed markets is around 50 per cent, while shares in emerging markets are not hedged.
+No significant changes are planned and the Company will therefore still have little currency risk in total for its portfolios.

-At the end of 2023, the market risk was roughly the same as at the end of 2022.
+At the end of 2024, market risk was slightly higher than at the end of 2023 due to a slightly higher proportion of equities.